Human rights in Portugal: Refugee rights

 Portugal currently has in force The Asylum Act 27/2008 which is legislation that is considered in line with international and European Union standards.
 In conjunction with this Portugal is a state party to the 1954 Convention relating to the Status of Stateless Persons and to the 1961 Convention on the Reduction of Statelessness.
 It also accepted and ratified the 1951 Convention relating to the Status of Refugees in 1960.
 The 1951 Refugee Convention document which Portugal has ratified lays out the rights of refugees and also the legal obligations of states to protect them therefore refugees in Portugal are protected by these rights.
-Recently in 2018 Portugal's Prime Minister Antonio Costa made a statement, "We need more immigration and we won’t tolerate any xenophobic rhetoric".
+Recently in 2018 Portugal's Prime Minister António Costa made a statement, "We need more immigration and we won’t tolerate any xenophobic rhetoric".
 This indicates Portugal's recent need for refugees to help counteract its declining population.
 Portugal is part of a voluntary programme which began in January 2018 by the European Commission which aims to resettle 50,000 refugees over the next two years.

 Although Portugal has expressed a welcoming attitude towards refugees the United Nations High Commissioner for Refugees (UNHCR) have expressed concerns about the quality of reception conditions in Portugal.
 In 2012 UNHCR witnessed overcrowding at the existing reception facility and problems becoming worsened by the suspension of Social Security services.

 Current issues

 Housing conditions for people of African descent and Roma

 In Article 25 of the Universal Declaration of Human Rights it highlights the importance of the right to a standard of living including a house this is an issue for people of African descent and Roma within Portugal.
 In 1978 Portugal also ratified the International Covenant on Economic, Social and Cultural Rights which in Article 11 states the right to an adequate standard of living.
 As well as ratifying both of these treaties in Portugal's own constitution, Article 65, they acknowledge the general understanding on the importance of housing.

 In 2016 the Human Rights Council conducted a Special Rapporteur on adequate housing in Lisbon and Porto.
-In this report it observed that there is a lack of social housing or rent supplement programmes which causes mostly the Roma or people of African descent to stay in informal settlements.
-These informal settlements do not provide an adequate standard of living and often have no electricity and are set amidst garbage.
-The report acknowledges that there is a current economic crisis within Portugal but states that the Roma and people of African descent have significantly inadequate housing solutions and that this issue needs to be combatted.
+In this report it observed that there was a lack of social housing or rent supplement programmes which caused mostly the Roma or people of African descent to stay in informal settlements.
+These informal settlements did not provide an adequate standard of living and often had no electricity and were set amidst garbage.
+The report acknowledged that there was an economic crisis within Portugal but stated that the Roma and people of African descent have significantly inadequate housing solutions and that this issue needs to be combatted.